JTomKinser/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_06_Lab.md

      -AsJob
    ```

-    > **Note**: Do not wait for the deployment to complete but instead proceed to the next exercise.
+    > **Note**: Wait for the deployment to complete before proceeding.
 The deployment should take less than 5 minutes.

 1. In the Azure portal, close the **Cloud Shell** pane.